-Water-borne infections are any illnesses caused by drinking water contaminated with certain germs, like bacteria, viruses, or parasites.
+Water-borne infections are any illnesses caused by drinking water contaminated with certain germs or, “pathogens,” like bacteria, viruses, or parasites.
 Examples include E.coli, Campylobacter, Salmonella, Giardia, and Cryptosporidium.

 How are water-borne infections spread?

-Water-borne infections happen when animal or human waste (feces) containing these germs gets into the drinking water systems.
-This is more likely when public and private drinking water systems get their water from surface waters, such as: rain, creeks, ponds, rivers and lakes.
+Water-borne infections happen when animal or human waste (feces) containing these pathogens gets into the drinking water systems.
+This is more likely when public and private drinking water systems get their water from surface water sources, such as rain water, creeks, ponds, rivers or lakes.

-Surface water can be contaminated when infected animals, pets or humans defecate (have a bowel movement) in, or near, the surface water.
-Infected animals can include: pets, livestock, poultry, or wild animals like beaver, deer or rodents.
+Water can be contaminated when infected animals, pet, or human feces get into drinking water.
+Infected animals can include pets, livestock, poultry, or wild animals like beaver, deer and rodents.
 Runoff of human waste from landfills, septic fields, sewer pipes, or residential or industrial developments can also infect surface water.

 Occasional cases of water-borne infections that occur outside of an outbreak are difficult to identify, because most of the types of illness spread by water can also be spread by food or directly from other people or animals.

 What are the symptoms of water-borne infections?